MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 ### Closing the deal

 Let's get back to the inital problem.
-In order to verify the equation A^N + B^N = C^N, we could pick C in the form (2^K + 1) with 32≤K≤62 and N as a power of 2, let's say N = 2^M. Then we can apply the previous property and have C^N be in the form of (2^(K+M) + 1).
+In order to verify the equation A^N + B^N = C^N, we could pick C in the form (2^K + 1) with 32≤K≤62 and N as a power of 2, let's write it as N = 2^M.

+Then we can apply the previous property and have C^N be in the form of (2^(K+M) + 1).

 We can then choose A such that A^N = 2^(K+M) and B = 1, and we will have a correct solution to the equation.

 The hardest part is finding a good candidate for A. The value of M is constrained by 32≤K+M≤62, otherwise the above property would not be conserved.
 Having K strongly constrained as well between 32 and 62, we can search exhaustively for candidates of A in each possible value of (K,M).

-It turns out there are only 3 candidates for this strategy.
+It turns out there are only 3 candidates.
 We pick any and submit it :

 ```
 $ nc 35.195.26.244 1337